-- A. Veolia West Operating Services, Inc. is the operator of Discovery Bay Wastewater Treatment Plant (hereinafter Facility), a POTW.
-The Town of Discovery Bay Community Services District owns the properties at 2500 Channel Road (Plant 1) and 17501 Highway 4 (Plant 2) on which the Facility is located.
-The Town of Discovery Bay Community Services District is hereinafter referred to as the Discharger. - For the purposes of this Order, references to the "discharger" or "permittee" in applicable federal and state laws, regulations, plans, or policy are held to be equivalent to references to the Discharger herein. - B. The Facility discharges wastewater to the Old River, a water of the United States, within the Sacramento-San Joaquin Delta.
-The Discharger was previously regulated by Order R5-2019-0082 and National Pollutant Discharge Elimination System (NPDES) Permit No. CA0078590 adopted on 5 December 2019 and expires on 30 January 2025.
+- A. Ironhouse (hereinafter Discharger) is the owner and operator of the Ironhouse Water Recycling Facility (hereinafter Facility), a POTW. - For the purposes of this Order, references to the "discharger" or "permittee" in applicable federal and state laws, regulations, plans, or policy are held to be equivalent to references to the Discharger herein. - B. The Facility discharges wastewater to the San Joaquin River, a water of the United States within the Sacramento-San Joaquin Delta.
+The Discharger was previously regulated by Order R5-2018-0090 and National Pollutant Discharge Elimination System (NPDES) Permit No. CA0085260 adopted on 7 December 2018 and expires on 31 January 2024.
 Attachment B provides a map of the area around the Facility.
 Attachment C provides a flow schematic of the Facility. - C. When applicable, state law requires dischargers to file a petition with the State Water Board, Division of Water Rights and receive approval for any change in the point of discharge, place of use, or purpose of use of treated wastewater that decreases the flow in any portion of a watercourse.
 The State Water Board retains separate jurisdictional authority to enforce any applicable requirements under Water Code section 1211.
-This is not an NPDES permit requirement. - D. The Discharger filed a Report of Waste Discharge (ROWD) and submitted an application for reissuance of its waste discharge requirements (WDRs) and NPDES permit on 30 January 2024.
-The application was deemed complete on 30 April 2024.
-A site visit was conducted on 9 July 2024, to observe operations and collect additional data to develop permit limitations and requirements for waste discharge. - E. Regulations at 40 C.F.R. section 122.46 limit the duration of NPDES permits to a fixed term not to exceed five years.
+This is not an NPDES permit requirement. - D. The Discharger filed a report of waste discharge (ROWD) and submitted an application for reissuance of its waste discharge requirements (WDRs) and NPDES permit on 27 January 2023.
+Supplemental information was requested on 1 August 2023 and received on 13 October 2023.
+The application was deemed complete on 13 October 2023.
+A site visit was conducted on 13 November 2023, to observe operations and collect additional data to develop permit limitations and requirements for waste discharge. - E. Regulations at 40 C.F.R. section 122.46 limit the duration of NPDES permits to a fixed term not to exceed five years.
 Accordingly, Table 3 of this Order limits the duration of the discharge authorization.
 Under 40 C.F.R. section 122.6(d), States authorized to administer the NPDES program may administratively continue State-issued permits beyond their expiration dates until the effective date of the new permits, if State law allows it.
 Pursuant to California Code of Regulations (CCR), title 23, section 2235.4, the terms and conditions of an expired permit are automatically continued pending reissuance of the permit if the Discharger complies with all federal NPDES requirements for continuation of expired permits.